jsspencer/toy_fci/docs/index.rst

-ueg_fci
+toy_fci
 =======

-Full Configuration Interaction (FCI) method for the uniform electron gas.
+Full Configuration Interaction (FCI) method for simple quantum systems.
+Currently the uniform electron gas and a spinless lattice model are implemented.

-This is a particularly simple implementation in python: little attempt is made to conserve memory or CPU time.
+This is a particularly naive implementation in python: little attempt is made to conserve memory or CPU time.
 Nevertheless, it is useful for small test calculations, in particular for investigating ideas about the sign problem in the Full Configuration Interaction Quantum Monte Carlo (FCIQMC) method